 First, set your Help Center’s color

 It’s easy to change the color of your Help Center to suit your brand.
-Just visit your Help Center Settings and enter your primary color’s hex value.
+Just visit your Help Center Settings and open 'Style your Help Center':

 The color you choose will be applied to these items: